2017–18 Ukrainian First League Reserves

-The 2017–18 Ukrainian Junior Under 19 Championship is the 2nd season of the Ukrainian Junior Under 19 Championship in First League.
+The 2017–18 Ukrainian Junior Under 19 Championship was the second season of the Ukrainian Junior Under 19 Championship in First League.
 The competition involved participation of several junior teams of the Professional Football League of Ukraine as well as some other football academies.

 Direct administration of the competition belonged to the Youth Football League of Ukraine.
 The tournament was conducted in cooperation between both Youth Football League and Professional Football League.